 It’s quite apparent from the first moment of Bryde’s solo debut album Like an Island that there’s something undeniably special about her music.
 From her breathtaking vocals, with a faint but recognizable Gaelic lilt, to her grungy swirling guitar, Bryde takes us on a deep melancholic journey.
 Interestingly, the former frontwoman of Paper Aeroplanes may find reassurance or safety in her Welsh acoustic folksy roots with songs like Euphoria and Steady Heart, but it is her adventurous spirit to switch between folk and indie rock that makes this album come alive.
 It is her gentle guitar with tribal-like drums that eases the listener into the sweeping moving album opener called To Be Brave before letting loose on some of the most gritty indie rock that I have heard in a while.
 Flesh, Blood and Love, Peace and Fast Awake are all outstanding tracks with Desire rounding out what is a hard-hitting emotive album.
 But as for my favourite track, I seriously can’t get the song Less out of my mind.
 Bryde’s infectious vocals and her electric guitar are simply Wow!

-The above is some of what I said about Like An Island earlier this year.
-Since then Bryde and her album has continued to invaded my consciousness in the same way a tree blossoms in the spring with its most beautiful flowers.
+Bryde and her album will probably continued to invaded my consciousness in the same way a tree blossoms in the spring with its most beautiful flowers likely into the new year and beyond.
 It really is a remarkable debut by an extraordinary young woman, affected by the things around her from which she draws inspiration.
 Interestingly, more recently Bryde has drawn on new inspiration, to put out a totally new track called On The Subject of Breathing, which she feels like is “the sound of things to come”.
 It’s great news for fans of Bryde!